This site uses cookies. By continuing to browse the ConceptDraw site you are agreeing to our Use of Site Cookies.

 How to Draw a Histogram

-Histogram is a diagram used to visualize data through bars of variable heights.
+A histogram is a diagram used to visualize data through bars of variable heights.
 Making histogram can be helpful if you need to show data covering various periods (hours, days, weeks, etc).
-When the vertical column of the histogram refer to frequency it shows how many times any event happens.
-It is a Frequency histogram.
-A bar chart diagram is similar to a histogram, but in contrast to a bar chart a histogram represents the number how many times there have been certain data values.
-You can use a histogram to depict continual data flow such as temperature, time, etc. You can effortlessly draw histograms using the Histograms solution for CnceptDraw DIAGRAM.
-Making a histogram can by very useful to represent various statistical data.
+When the vertical column of the histogram refers to the frequency it shows how many times an event happens.
+It is a Frequency Histogram.
+A bar chart diagram is similar to a histogram, but in contrast to a bar chart, a histogram represents the number how many times there have been certain data values.
+You can use a histogram to depict continual data flow such as temperature, time, etc. You can effortlessly draw histograms using the Histograms solution for ConceptDraw DIAGRAM.
+Making a histogram can be very useful to represent various statistical data.

 seven management and planning tools Seven Management and Planning Tools